pranav1503/todo/readme.rst

 **********************
 Downloading the files
 **********************
-Clone the github repository from https://github.com/pranav1503/todo into htdocs folder which is present inside the folder where xampp was installed.
+Clone the github repository from https://github.com/pranav1503/todo into htdocs folder, which is present inside the folder where xampp was installed.